BobbyH49/SQLServerk8s/modules/hadr.md

     kubectl exec -n sql -c dxe mssql-0 -- dxcli get-ags-detail mssql-agl1 mssql-ag1
     ```

-26. Connect to the listener from SQL Server Management Studio (mssql-agl1) and verify that mssql-0 is the primary pod
+26. Connect to the listener from SQL Server Management Studio (mssql-agl1,14033 or mssql-agl1.sqlk8s.local,14033) and verify that mssql-0 is the primary pod

-26. Try failing over the database by deleting mssql-0 and check which pod becomes the new primary by refreshing the listener
+27. Try failing over the database by deleting mssql-0 and check which pod becomes the new primary by refreshing the listener

     ```text
-    kubectl delete service mssql-0 -n sql
+    kubectl delete pod mssql-0 -n sql
     ```

 Continue \>